collabserver/collabserver-datatypes/README.md

     - GSet: Grow-only set
     - LWWRegister: Last-Write-Wins Register
     - PNCounter: Increment / Decrement counter
-- custom (Custom data built in top of CRDTs)
+- Custom (Custom data built in top of CRDTs)
     - LWWViewMDE: custom data built for AToMPM software.

 > Warning: I wrote the CvRDTs as an example.
 They are not meant to be used.